UKForeignOffice/helpful-prototype-code/README.md

 Examples of APIs.
 The first one includes json to csv and download features

+### Back button

+Program your back button so you don't need to code it per page

 ### Branching folder

 A way to use a single file to do all your branching / routing, instead of on a page by page basis